questdb/documentation/reference/sql/sample-by.md

 :::note

-This syntax extension was added in QuestDB 8.1.0, and therefore is unavailable for versions prior to this.
+Versions prior to QuestDB 8.1.0 do not have access to this extension.

 Please see the new blog for more information.

 :::

-When using `SAMPLE BY` with `FILL`, missing rows within the result set can be filled with pre-determined values.
+When using `SAMPLE BY` with `FILL`, you can fill missing rows within the result set with pre-determined values.

-However, this will only fill rows between existing data in the data set, and cannot be used to fill rows outside of this range.
+However, this method will only fill rows between existing data in the data set and cannot fill rows outside of this range. rows outside of this range.

 To fill outside the bounds of the existing data, you can specify a fill range using a `FROM-TO` clause.

 #### Syntax

-The resulting shape of the query is specified using `FROM` and `TO`:
+Specify the shape of the query using `FROM` and `TO`:

 ```questdb-sql title='Pre-filling trip data' demo
 SELECT pickup_datetime as t, count